North Pole Marathon

-The North Pole Marathon is run over the classic 42.195 km marathon distance at the North Pole.
-The race is run on small, 4.22 km loop about 10 times over hard snow or the frozen ice of the Arctic Ocean.
+The North Pole Marathon is an extreme marathon staged at or near the Geographic North Pole on floating Arctic Sea ice.
+The classic 42.195 km marathon race is run on a loop about 10 times over hard snow or the frozen ice of the Arctic Ocean.
 There are individual competitions with male and female divisions, and a team competition for teams of three or more.
 There is also an option to run a half marathon.

 The North Pole Marathon has been recognized by Guinness World Records as the "Northernmost Marathon on Earth".